Friday, January 15, 2021

 Sunday, November 29, 2020

-Garden to Table - Alcohol in Colonial America
+Women's Work from Garden to Table - Alcohol at Colonial Tables

 Alcohol in Colonial America began with the arrival of Europeans.
 Except for several nations in the Southwest, Native Americans did not have alcohol beverages.
 The Apache & Zuni drank alcoholic beverages which they produced for secular consumption.
 The Pima & Papago produced alcohol for religious ceremonial consumption.
 Papago consumption was heavy.
 However, they limited it to a single peaceable annual ceremony.
 And the other tribes’ drinking was also infrequent & didn’t cause problems.